 Commitments to extend credit are agreements to lend to a customer provided that the terms established in the contract are met.
-The Company had approximately \$7.1 million of loan commitments outstanding to 6 corporations, partnerships or individuals in the lodging industry at December 31, 1995.
-The weighted average contractual interest rate on these loan commitments at December 31, 1995 was 10.95%.
-In addition, the Company had \$6.5 million of loan commitments outstanding on 12 partially funded construction loans and approximately \$1.9 million of loan commitments outstanding on three SBA Section 504 program loans.
+The Company had approximately \$7.1 million and \$19.2 million of loan commitments outstanding to 6 corporations and 15 corporations, partnerships or individuals in the lodging industry at

+December 31, 1995 and March 31, 1996, respectively.
+The weighted average contractual interest rate on these loan commitments at December 31, 1995 and March 31, 1996 was 10.95% and 10.57%, respectively.
+In addition, at December 31, 1995 and March 31, 1996 the Company had \$6.5 million and \$8.5 million of loan commitments outstanding on 12 and 13 partially funded construction loans, respectively, and approximately \$1.9 million and \$8.0 million of loan commitments outstanding on SBA Section 504 program loans, respectively.
 The above commitments are made in the ordinary course of the Company's business and in management's opinion, are generally on the same terms as those to existing borrowers.
 Commitments generally have fixed expiration dates and require payment of a fee.
 Since some commitments are expected to expire without being drawn upon, the total commitment amounts do not necessarily represent future cash requirements.
-To the extent the Company has available funds, an additional \$11.9 million in commitments in the lodging industry presently issued by the Investment Manager, with a weighted average interest rate of 10.74% will be funded by the Company.
+To the extent the Company has available funds, an additional \$15.2 million in commitments in the lodging industry issued by the Investment Manager as of March 31, 1996, with a weighted average interest rate of 10.64% will be funded by the Company.
 Pursuant to the Investment Management Agreement, should the Company not have funds available for commitments, such commitments will be referred to affiliated entities.